 It is situated in downtown Cleveland and has been successfully running since 1915 in creating educational programs for the youth and community.

 Admire Culture at the Museum of Contemporary Art

-The museum of contemporary art is a not-for-profit institution and was founded in the year 1968 during the Hippie era.
-The museum houses 2,000 works of original art and has temporary exhibitions which in the past have featured Andy Warhol, Jim Hodges and Christo.
-If you’re an art lover, you will appreciate the sheer effort and regard shown to contemporary and modern art as well as the various educational programs organized for the community.
+If you’re an art lover, you will appreciate the sheer effort and regard shown to contemporary and modern art and the various educational programs organized for the community.

 Visit the Cleveland Museum of Art

 Cleveland Museum of Art is significant in regards to its awe-inspiring architecture of a neoclassical white marble building and the fact it was founded in 1913.

 The museum houses art from around the world, including Africa, Europe, Asia, and Egypt.

 There are 30,000 works of art that span 5,000 years, and some of them are world-renowned and revolutionary.